lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## Group OSCORE

 This section analyzes the overhead of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 Group OSCORE defines a pairwise mode where each member of the group can efficiently derive a symmetric pairwise key with any other member of the group for pairwise OSCORE communication.
 An additional requirement compared to {{RFC8613}} is that ID Context is always included in requests.
-Assuming 1 byte ID Context and Sender ID this adds 2 bytes to requests.
+For example, if the length of the ID Context is 1 byte and the length of the Sender ID is 1 byte, this adds 2 bytes to requests.

 The below calculation Option Delta = ‘9’, ID Context = ‘’, Sender ID = ‘42’, and Sequence Number = ‘05’, and is only an example.
 ID Context = ‘’ would be the standard for local deployments only having a single group.

 ~~~~~~~~~~~
 OSCORE request (21 bytes, 15 bytes overhead):
-93 09 05 42
+93 19 05 00 42
 ff ec ae a0 15 56 67 92 4d ff 8a 24 e4 cb 35 b9

 CoAP option delta and length:
 93
-Option Value (flag byte, ID Context length, sequence nr, Sender ID):
+Option Value (flag byte, sequence nr, ID Context length, Sender ID):
-19 00 05 42
+19 05 00 42
 Payload marker:
 ff
-Ciphertext (including encrypted code):
+Ciphertext (including encrypted code and payload marker):
 ec ae a0 15 56 67 92
 ICV:
 4d ff 8a 24 e4 cb 35 b9